JAForbes/sum-type/readme.md

 #### What is it

-This library is a series of tiny composeable modules designed to make working with sum-types more flexible without losing any power.
+A series of tiny modules that make encoding logic as data _a breeze_ ⛱️.

 #### Modules